 Puppies need to get used to older dogs too, Dr. Nelson adds, so ask your friends with patient pets if you can have a short play date or romp in their backyard.
 Find out more socialization dos and don’ts.

-You can begin basic puppy training—sit, stay and lie down—as soon as you bring your puppy home, Dr. Nelson says.
 Even 8-week-old pups can learn new tricks.
 “They're super absorbent of all of those things when you start when they're very young,” she adds.

 Watch for Warning Signs